-6. Rainforest Cafe – How this restaurant still has multiple locations around the United States, much less multiple locations in Walt Disney World, defies logic.
+5. Rainforest Cafe – How this restaurant still has multiple locations around the United States, much less multiple locations in Walt Disney World, defies logic.
 The food is awful, and the ambiance reminds me of 1980s-relic ShowBiz Pizza Place, but “modernized” for the 1990s and devoid of character/charm.

-2. Go to Bed Early – Nighttime is when the parks come alive with beautiful lighting and enchanting ambiance.
+2. Leave Early – Nighttime is when the parks come alive with beautiful lighting and enchanting ambiance.
 It’s also when the weather starts to cool and lines start to die down.
 From a practical perspective, nights are now more advantageous than mornings, with lower wait times in the last couple of hours of the night than in the first couple hours after rope drop.

 Assembling this many under-supervised teens in one location is like feeding a Gremlin after midnight.
 There’s some sort of chemical or hormonal “thing” that happens, and then all hell breaks loose.
-Due to the reputation and complaints over the years, Disney security has done a better job in dealing with the teens in recent years (midnight football games are quickly broken up so I no longer have the need to literally yell “get off my lawn” to the kids), but this is still a scene to be avoided.
+Due to the reputation and complaints over the years, Disney security has done a better job in dealing with the teens in recent years (impromptu midnight practices are quickly broken up so I no longer have the need to literally yell “get off my lawn” to the kids), but this is still a scene to be avoided.